readynug/LAPFIRE-rig/README.md

 # LAPFIRE-rig
 LAPFIRE-rig : (Laboratory Apparatus for Polymer-based Facade Fire Testing)

-# Façade Fire Behavior Testing Apparatus
+# Façade Fire Behavior Testing Apparatus (Laboratory-Scale)

 Welcome to the repository for our integrated laboratory-scale apparatus designed for façade fire testing.
 This experimental rig incorporates advanced tools such as mass balances, a thermal camera system, a cross-sectional camera, and a cone calorimeter system, all supported by a robust aluminum profile mainframe.